gkampolis/TitanicAPI/README.md

 Pet project for creating a simple Naïve Bayes classifier with the Titanic data set (as an example) and deploying it as an API through Docker and a container-hosting service.

 This project is heavily dependent on two R packages:

 * `plumber`, for creating the API with R --- see more [here](https://www.rplumber.io/)
 * `mlr`, to create and use the model --- see more [here](https://mlr.mlr-org.com/)

 HTTPS can be set via the platform of delivery (tested with Microsoft Azure) instead of burdening the Docker container with a server.
-However, it is straightforward to intergrate an apache server with custom certificates.
+However, it is straightforward to integrate an apache server with custom certificates.
 See the [security note](#A-note-regarding-security) below for more information.

 ## Model Creation